-- Apple App Store (3.5 stars): Progressive’s iOS mobile app carriers an average rating, but it is because most reviews are for the company itself. iPhone users can download this free app and get access to their ID cards, request roadside assistance, start a new insurance claim and pay their monthly premium.
+- Apple App Store (3.4 stars): Progressive’s iOS mobile app carries an average rating, but that could be because most reviews are for the company itself. iPhone users can download this free app and get access to their ID cards, request roadside assistance, start a new insurance claim and pay their monthly premium.

 - Google Play (4.1 stars): Progressive’s Android mobile app offers all of the same features as the iOS app, but this one has slightly better ratings.
 You can get roadside assistance, pay your premiums, report a claim and more right from your phone.

-- Google Play (4.5 stars) The State Farm Android app has the same features as the iPhone application.
-However, the reviews for this app are mixed.
+- Google Play (4.6 stars) — The State Farm Android app has the same features as the iPhone application.
+However, the reviews for this version of the app are mixed.
 Some users have no complaints, while others report issues with the payment system and password recovery.

 Frequently asked questions

 What is the best car insurance company?

 The best car insurance company is different for every driver.
-For some, USAA might be the best option, and for others, Progressive is a better choice.
+For some, State Farm might be the best option, and for others, Progressive is a better choice.
 For other drives, another company entirely might be a better fit.
-To find the best insurer for you, we recommend shopping around and getting multiple quotes to see which company can offer the best rate for the type and amount of coverage you need.
+To find the best insurer for you, you can start by shopping around and getting multiple quotes to see which company can offer the best rate for the type and amount of coverage you need.

 How much does car insurance cost?

 The average cost of car insurance in the U.S. is $1,674 per year for a full coverage policy.
-However, keep in mind that rates are customized based on more than a dozen individual rating factors, according to the Triple-I, including age, geographic location, occupation, marital status, driving record, credit-based insurance score (in most states), the auto insurance carrier you choose, as well as coverages and deductibles you select.
+However, keep in mind that rates are customized based on more than a dozen individual rating factors, according to the Triple-I, including age, geographic location, occupation, marital status, driving record, credit-based insurance score (in most states), the auto insurance carrier you choose, as well as the coverage types and deductibles you select.